 Our bags were so big we said were full of cheap popcorn and haribos.

 These are just some of the techniques I have used when crushing under strict rules.
 It’s not easy growing up with strict parents, especially in a religious and cultural environment but I would not have changed for the world.

 With a lot of trial and error and perfection, my four rules were able to let me crush in freedom.
 I hope they serve you well in your own future endeavours, and don’t ever be ashamed over who you crush!

-Prishant K Jutlla
+Written by Prishant K Jutlla